SSWConsulting/SSW.Rules.Content/rules/how-to-indicate-replaceable-text/rule.md

 <!--endintro-->

-Angular uses `{{}}` to indicate a variable and we think this is a very clear way to indicate that something needs to be changed because it is very uncommon to see this syntax outside of angular code.
+Angular uses `{{}}` to indicate a variable and we think this is a very clear way to indicate that something needs to be changed because it is very uncommon to see this syntax outside of Angular code.

 `[]` are used to label things.
 E.g. On sensitive emails, the text `[Sec: Official]` gets appended or prefixed to the subject.